-Disclaimer - I do not own Twilight or its characters, the plot is all mine.
+Disclaimer - I do not own Twilight or its characters.
+No copyright infringement intended

 A day I'll never forget.